 - Diarrhea and vomiting:

 Just as in people, pets can become intolerant or allergic, to a specific protein in the food.
 When this happens, they can show skin signs and/or gastrointestinal problems.
 There is a huge amount of misinformation out there regarding food allergies, pet foods and how to treat them.
 Right off the bat, there is no quick and easy way to diagnose food allergies.
 No blood test is reliable in detecting the causative protein.
 The only way to diagnose is to perform a food trial with a food with a single protein, which the dog has never been exposed to and one carbohydrate.
 Often people run to the local pet store to find a hypoallergenic diet.
-You will find many the make that claim but unfortunately there are no true hypoallergenic diets sold at pet stores.
+You will find many that make that claim but unfortunately, there are no true hypoallergenic diets sold at pet stores.
 The quality control of the companies making the foods is lacking.
 Many companies do not even make their own food.
-A study was performed by Dr Raditic and associates (Raditic DM, Remillard RL, Tater KC.
+A study was performed by Dr. Raditic and associates (Raditic DM, Remillard RL, Tater KC.
 “ELISA testing for common food antigens in four dry dog foods used in dietary elimination trials.”
 Journal Animal Physiology Animal Nutrition.
 October 2010).
 They analyzed four popular novel protein diets bought from a pet store, to see if they were contaminated with other proteins than the one listed on the label.
 All the diets had other meats and proteins present, therefore making the food worthless for allergy food trials.
 To rule our food allergies, a prescription diet is needed and the food trial can take up to 16 weeks.
-The proteins that cause allergies most commonly are beef, dairy and chicken, including eggs.
+The proteins that cause allergies most commonly are beef, dairy, and chicken, including eggs.
 Interestingly enough, grains are not a common cause of food allergies.
-Less then 1% of dogs have intolerance or allergies to grains.
+Less than 1% of dogs have intolerance or allergies to grains.
 High protein low grain diets are the latest fad in pet foods.
 It is probably a result of the recent increase in people being diagnosed with gluten intolerance Dogs and cats are not humans.